Sam-Whitaker/Bayes_SEM/EbolaApp/README.md

 # Ebola application
 Here you will find the code for replicating the Ebola application.

-ebolaData.csv - Weekly incidence counts of Ebola in Seirra Leone spanning
+ebolaData.csv - Weekly incidence counts of Ebola in Seirra Leone spanning  May 2014 - May 2015.

 ebolaInf.r - Functions for inference for Ebola application via particle filter